PLC-lang/rusty/book/src/pous.md

 END_VAR
 ```

-In some cases, especially when passing large strings or arrays, or when interacting with foreign code (see {External Functions}(libraries/external_functions.md)) it is more efficient to avoid copying the variable values and just use a pointer to the required input.
+In some cases, especially when passing large strings or arrays, or when interacting with foreign code (see [External Functions](libraries/external_functions.md)) it is more efficient to avoid copying the variable values and just use a pointer to the required input.
 This can be done either using the in/out variables or by specifying a special property `ref` on the input block

 Example :